-It is fast-growing and may attain heights of up to 30 m (100 ft) in native forests, with a trunk diameter of 1.4 m (4.6 ft), though on open sites is more commonly 15 to 20 m (50 to 65 ft) tall.
+It is fast-growing and may attain heights of up to 30 m (100 ft) in native forests, with a trunk diameter of 1.4 m (4.6 ft), though on open sites it is more commonly 15 to 20 m (50 to 65 ft) tall.

 The bark is pale grey and smooth, becoming corky, rough and flaking off in patches on older trees, exposing smooth light-brown underbark.

 Leaves are heart-shaped, 10 to 23 cm (4 to 9 in) long, dark green, thin and lightweight and with soft velvety hairs underneath.
-On young trees, the margins are serrated, on mature trees, smooth.
+On young trees, the margins are serrated; on mature trees, smooth.
 They fall off the tree at the start of the dry season to conserve water, leaving the branches bare until the rainy season, when new leaf growth returns.

-Grows naturally in sub-humid to humid subtropical and tropical climates, generally in areas with annual lows of 16 to 25°C, annual highs of 26 to 35°C, annual rainfall of 1000 to 2500 mm and dry season of 3 to 7 months.
+Grows naturally in sub-humid to humid subtropical and tropical climates, generally in areas with annual lows of 16 to 25°C, annual highs of 26 to 35°C, annual rainfall of 1000 to 2500 mm and a dry season of 3 to 7 months.
 However, it is widely cultivated as a plantation timber tree in areas with annual rainfall of up to 5000 mm and without a distinct dry season.

 Performs best on deep, free-draining loam soils of an acid to alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full sun exposure.